 - If you are not happy with the way that we have responded to a complaint, or with the way we are processing your Personal Information, you have a right to lodge a complaint with the Information Commissioner’s Office.

 Children under the Age of 13

-We will cooperate with the relevant local Supervisory Authority, for example the Information Commissioner’s Office in the UK, and any other relevant government agencies, and law enforcement and judicial authorities in investigating any privacy complaints or suspected violations of privacy laws or Mediaocean’s privacy commitments, as well as in rectifying any noncompliant practices.
+We will cooperate with your local data protection authority, for example the Information Commissioner’s Office in the UK, and any other relevant government agencies, and law enforcement and judicial authorities in investigating any privacy complaints or suspected violations of privacy laws or Mediaocean’s privacy commitments, as well as in rectifying any noncompliant practices.
 Employees or contractors who violate the terms of these principles may be subject to disciplinary consequences up to and including termination of employment or termination or non-renewal of contract, in addition to any other legal measures that may be taken by Mediaocean, its clients, or the affected individuals and their representatives.

 - Personal Information is any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier, regardless of the medium or format in which the information is stored.